 - (A) Successful prototyping and testing of critical photonics components and subsystems.
 The photonics students in a group are responsible for this and may receive grade deductions if this is not satisfactorily carried out. - (B) Attendance at "ABET," classes, bootcamp, and Team meetings with instructors (late or absence).
 Each absence may result one letter grade deduction and can be accumulated. - (C) Passing quizzes.
-Failure to pass one quiz may result one letter grade deduction, which can be accumulated. - (D) Instructor judgement based on the entire SD1 performance of each individual or group peer review form.
+Failure to pass one quiz may result one letter grade deduction, which can be accumulated.

+(D) Instructor judgement based on the entire SD1 performance of each individual or group peer review form.
 The Instructor may request each individual member in a team to submit his or her individual portion of contribution to the teamwork or use the Group Peer Review Form.
 These mechanisms aim to identify those individuals who substantially fail to deliver their parts of work in SD1.
+Consequently, some individuals may be removed from the team and they will have to redo SD1 in future.